Kaushika-Anandh/Enumeration/README.md

 ![](12.PNG)

 ## RESULT:
-The Google hacking keywords and enumeration tools were identified and executed successfully
+The Google hacking keywords and enumeration tools were identified and executed successfully.